-- RG 000.1 The timely and accurate flow of information about issuers, securities and other financial products is vital to the fair, efficient and transparent operation of financial markets.
-The integrity of research directly affects the integrity of our financial markets and investor confidence. - RG 000.2 Research helps investors to make decisions about investments: see RG 79.
-It is important to the integrity of financial markets, and to the quality of financial advice provided to investors, that research is unbiased and reflects the professional judgement and expertise of the research analyst. - RG 000.3 In the course of their work, research analysts regularly interact with and obtain information from companies.
+- RG 264.1 The timely and accurate flow of information about issuers, securities and other financial products is vital to the fair, efficient and transparent operation of financial markets.
+The integrity of research directly affects the integrity of our financial markets and investor confidence. - RG 264.2 Research helps investors to make decisions about investments: see RG 79.
+It is important to the integrity of financial markets, and to the quality of financial advice provided to investors, that research is unbiased and reflects the professional judgement and expertise of the research analyst. - RG 264.3 In the course of their work, research analysts regularly interact with and obtain information from companies.
 There is a risk that the information may be inside information.
 Poor practices in handling inside information can threaten market integrity and risk contravention of the Corporations Act 2001 (Corporations Act).

 Note: Inside information is defined in s1042A of the Corporations Act and means information: (a) that is not generally available; and (b) if the information were generally available, a reasonable person would expect it to have a material effect on the price or value of particular financial products.
-For the purpose of this guide, we refer to this as material, non-public information (MNPI).

-- RG 000.4 Conflicts of interest may arise when the interests of a licensee's corporate advisory clients conflict with the interests of the licensee's investing clients (including potential clients). - RG 000.5 Conflicts can also arise between the interests of a licensee's clients (for example, corporate advisory and investing clients) and the business interests of the licensee or the personal interests of the licensee's directors, employees and agents.
+RG 264.4 Conflicts of interest may arise when the interests of a licensee's corporate advisory clients conflict with the interests of the licensee's investing clients (including potential clients).

-- RG 000.6 The more financial services that a licensee is involved in the greater the challenges in appropriately managing MNPI and conflicts of interest. - RG 000.7 Conflicts can be exacerbated by a licensee's business model, business practices, physical layout, remuneration structure, and shareholdings in companies held by the licensee or its staff. - RG 000.8 Conflicts may be actual, apparent or potential.
-Where conflicts are not adequately managed, they have the potential to undermine efficiency and confidence in financial markets and pose a threat to investor protection. - RG 000.9 Licensees operate under a range of structures.
-These may include conducting multiple financial services within a single entity under a single licence; or providing financial services via a number of entities as part of a wider group of related bodies corporate, some of which may not have their own AFS licence.
+- RG 264.5 Conflicts can also arise between the interests of a licensee's clients (e.g. corporate advisory and investing clients) and the business interests of the licensee or the personal interests of the licensee's directors, employees and agents. - RG 264.6 The more financial services that a licensee is involved in the greater the challenges in appropriately managing inside information and conflicts of interest. - RG 264.7 Conflicts can be exacerbated by a licensee's business model, business practices, physical layout, remuneration structure, and shareholdings in companies held by the licensee or its staff. - RG 264.8 Conflicts may be actual, apparent or potential.
+Where conflicts are not adequately managed, they have the potential to undermine efficiency and confidence in financial markets and pose a threat to investor protection. - RG 264.9 Licensees operate under a range of structures.
+These may include conducting multiple financial services within a single entity under a single licence; or providing financial services via a number of entities as part of a wider group of related parties or related bodies corporate which may not have an AFS licence or are licensed in another jurisdiction.
 Some licensees also authorise other unrelated entities to provide financial services under their licence(s) or work together on an ongoing basis with unrelated entities under a common brand.
-For convenience in this guide, a reference to 'licensee' refers to all of these types of organisations. - RG 000.10 A conflict can be generated for a licensee member in one of these types of organisations through the business relations, activities or interests of another member, or shareholder or authorised representative of another member of the organisation.
-Similarly, the obligations to properly manage MNPI will extend to all members or individuals within an organisation who come into its possession. - RG 000.11 Licensees remain responsible for ensuring that all services provided under their licence satisfy regulatory requirements.
+For convenience in this guide, a reference to 'licensee' refers to all of these types of organisations. - RG 264.10 A conflict can be generated for a licensee member in one of these types of organisations through the business relations, activities or interests of another member, or shareholder or authorised representative of another member of the organisation.
+Similarly, the obligations to properly manage inside information will extend to all members or individuals within an organisation who come into its possession. - RG 264.11 Licensees remain responsible for ensuring that all services provided under their licence satisfy regulatory requirements.